-As of July 21, the United States Embassy Vientiane in Laos is resuming certain nonimmigrant visa services, including visa types F, M, and J, for foreign nationals applying in Laos.
-Before scheduling a visa appointment, all Lao citizens and nationals applying in Laos should read further information regarding discontinuation of visa issuance to Lao nationals here.
+Due to the recent outbreak of COVID-19, the United States Embassy in Vientiane, Laos has temporarily suspended all routine visa services.
+Given the uncertain circumstances in Laos related to the current outbreak, the Embassy cannot provide a specific date when routine visa services will resume.
+Once services resume and before scheduling a visa appointment, all Lao citizens and nationals applying in Laos should read further information regarding discontinuation of visa issuance to Lao nationals here (PDF 174 KB).
 While the Embassy aims to process cases as soon as practicable, there may be increased wait times due to substantial backlogs.
 The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
 If you have an urgent matter and need to travel immediately, please follow the guidance provided here to request an emergency appointment.
 Please read more information about multiple Presidential Proclamations here; you are encouraged to consider your eligibility for a visa before you make any payments as applicants do not receive refunds for refused visas.

 Given the ongoing COVID-19 pandemic and its impact on routine visa services, the Machine Readable Visa (MRV) fee (aka the fee to schedule an interview) validity is extended until September 30, 2022 for individuals who paid an MRV fee but were unable to schedule and/or attend an interview during the suspension of services.